Unmanic/unmanic/docs/AUTHENTICATION.md

 ### From a browser

+A new installation does this for you: authentication is already on, so the first page you open is the setup page at `/unmanic/setup`, and every other page redirects to it until you choose a username and password.

-Set `auth_enabled` to `true` and restart.
-Unmanic will serve a one-time setup page at `/unmanic/setup` for you to choose a username and password, and every other page redirects to it until you do.
-Until you complete it, anyone who can reach the installation can claim it, so do this straight away.
+On an existing installation, set `auth_enabled` to `true` and restart to get the same setup page.
+Until you complete it, anyone who can reach the installation can claim it, so do it straight away.

 ## If you lock yourself out